 - Maintaining accurate quality documentation

-- Working closely with manufacturing staff to ensure quality protocols are followed and documentation is correctly maintained and implement any new changes or adaptations based on quality review
+- Working closely with manufacturing staff to ensure quality protocols are followed and documentation is correctly maintained and implement any new changes or adaptations based on a quality review

 - Inspection and testing of various parts of manufacturing including products, components, processes, and comparing against predefined standards